bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 +++
-title = "Creating Comment Boxes in Vim" date = 2018-11-18T01:34:35-05:00 description = ""
+title = "Comment Boxes.
+Bad Practice?
+Or just misunderstood?" date = 2018-11-18T01:34:35-05:00 description = "Description and demonstration of the MakeBox vimscript function I use to help me maintain comment boxes."
-draft = true
 +++

 ## Introduction